flowcommerce/magento-flow-connector/README.md

 ### Enable Daily Catalog Sync
 This toggle controls the automatic enqueue of all skus daily at 1:15AM (timezone is dependent on your server configuration).
 Items will still be synced when their data has been updated and when using the flow:connector:catalog-sync shell command.
 This toggle defaults to "No".

+### Enable Regular Pricing Override
+This toggle controls whether to use final_price or regular_price when syncing item prices with Flow and for Flow Checkout UI.
+The connector will always sync all available Magento item prices as additional attributes.
+This toggle defaults to "No".

 ### Shell Commands Available
 Save product attributes needed for catalog integration to Flow:
 ```plaintext